wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-14.&emsp;Miracles bear witness to truth.
+14. Miracles bear witness to truth.
 ²They are convincing because they arise from conviction.
 ³Without conviction they deteriorate into magic, which is mindless and therefore destructive; or rather, the uncreative use of mind.